ABOUT THE COURSE

 This activity is an Accredited Self-Assessment Program (Section 3) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, and approved by University of Calgary Office of Continuing Medical Education and Professional Development.
 You may claim a maximum of 1.5 hours (credits are automatically calculated).

 You may also perform Linking Learning exercises around a question you ask yourself as a result of learning from this program at: http://www.cfpc.ca/Linking_Learning_exercises/.
-Each completed Linking Learning exercise earns five Mainpro+ certified credits.
+Each completed Linking Learning exercise earns up to five Mainpro+ certified credits.

 Accredited Royal College MOC Section 1 and Section 3 credits are eligible for certified Mainpro+ credits, up to a maximum of 50 credits per five-year cycle; any additional credits are eligible as non-certified Mainpro+ credits.
 MOC Section 3 accredited activities can be claimed at 3 credits per hour up to the cycle maximum.